kushagra2103/Social-Media-Information-Extraction/README.md

 Importing ngrams from nltk, we can top bigrams present in the dataset.

 narendra, modi: 1565

 india, rich: 1431

 pm,narendra: 1424

 demonetization, find: 1399

 implement, demonetization: 1397

 People/ Organizations most mentioned :

 It consists of variosu names, palces, organizations etc, depending upon the requirement we can segregate these.

 Some of them are given below

 (ORGANIZATION PM/NNP)

 (GPE Modi/NNP)

 (ORGANIZATION RBI/NNP Dy/NNP)

 (ORGANIZATION CBDT/NNP)

 (PERSON Harvard/NNP Professor/NNP)

 (PERSON Aam/NNP Aadmi/NNP)

+Sentiment Analysis

+Using textblob library, we can see how many tweets are postive , negative or neutral.
+Seeing the polarity values , if  value > 0 it is positive, if value <0 it is negative and if value =0 it is neutral.
+Overall 5984 (40 %), 2202(14.7 %), 6754(45.3 %) are the numbers respectively for number of positive, negative and neutral tweets.